 Read on for everything we know so far about Emily in Paris season two, from a potential release date and returning cast members, to plot theories around the Emily-Gabriel-Camille love triangle.

 Will there be a second season of Emily in Paris?

-Thankfully for fans, the show’s star Lily Collins is definitely up for a second trip to Paris, telling Harper’s Bazaar: “I’m so proud of the way that it’s kind of globally reached every country, and that’s thanks to Netflix, really pushing it out there and believing in it.
+At the end of last year, Emily in Paris star Lily Collins told Harper’s Bazaar that she was keen to revisit Emily, saying: “I’m so proud of the way that it’s kind of globally reached every country, and that’s thanks to Netflix, really pushing it out there and believing in it.
 And then to be number one in the world still, it is mind-blowing.”

 Darren Star also teased a second season of Emily in Paris, telling E!
 News on 19th October: “I don’t know about season two yet, but I think Emily has some surprising tough choices.”

 He added: “Nothing is sort of exactly as it seems to [Emily], and I think a lot of her ideas about life are constantly tested.
 And they will be next season, as well.”